jmil/SFACT/readme.md

 ## General

-* Will not mess up your old Skeinforge settings as it will use its own sfact_profiles directory inside its own folder.
+* Will not mess up your old Skeinforge settings as it keeps its own settings in the **sfact_profiles** directory.

 * Deleted unused plugins and unused settings.